 Or get it for free on the IlluminatiWatcher Gumroad store- donations happily accepted 🙂

-Or if you want the narrated version (albeit with less detail) you can watch the video I’ve created on the IlluminatiWatcher YouTube channel:
+Or if you want the narrated version (albeit with less detail) you can watch the video I’ve created:

 Who’s still with me??
 Let’s take a look down the Rabbit Hole…